thithuyvyle/thithuyvyle/README.md

 Thanks for visiting and I'd love to connect 💬!

 - 🌱 Have learned: HTML / CSS / JavaScript
-- 🔭 In progress: Angular
+- 🔭 In progress: Angular / Angular Material/ Tailwind CSS

  In the repositories, you'll mostly find school projects and here is my portfolio: https://thithuyvyle.github.io/portfolio/